 Board of Advisors

 William Miller directed the creative writing program at George Mason University for more than two-dozen years until his retirement in 2018.
 During that time, he helped establish the Cheuse Center, the Fall for the Book literary festival, the Bachelor of Fine Arts degree program in creative writing, and Stillhouse Press.
 Negotiations to bring the Poetry Daily web-based contemporary poetry distribution program to Mason began in his last year in the director’s position.
-He is the current board president of the Cheuse Center.
+He serves on the board of Fall for the Book, and is the current board chair of the Cheuse Center.

 Helon Habila